A Revolutionary Approach to the Real-Time Analysis of Breath

 On the other hand, real-time mass spectrometers, such as Selected Ion Flow Tube Mass Spectrometry (SIFT-MS) match all of the analytical performance requirements and have been widely used for breath analysis.
 However, they are more challenging to deploy at point of care.

-As an inherently quantitative technique, SIFT-MS is ideally suited to large scale breathomics studies due to long-term instrument stability and the ability to obtain equivalent results in multi-centre studies.
+As an inherently quantitative technique, SIFT-MS is ideally suited to large scale breathomics studies.
+This is due to long-term instrument stability and the ability to obtain equivalent results in multi-centre studies.

 One of the big challenges in breathomics arises from the difference in sampling and sample introduction between GC/MS and real-time techniques.
-Differences between datasets analysed on the two platforms, includes variations arising from different sampling and sample introduction approaches and present a problem for cross-validation studies.
+Differences between datasets analysed on the two platforms includes variations arising from different sampling and sample introduction approaches.
+This presents a problem for cross-validation studies.
 It also makes life difficult when moving from GC/MS based biomarker discovery to real-time analyser-based verification/validation studies.

 Addressing these issues

 With GC/MS studies, samples are collected upon thermal desorption (TD) tubes.
 Sampling at point of care is relatively simple and storage of breath samples collected on thermal desorption tubes is easy and convenient.
-Samples can be integrated in existing healthcare laboratory sample transport (blood/urine) schemes and analysed in centralised, accredited (GCP/ISO 15189) laboratories and, whilst there are limitations for some labile metabolites, sample stability has been studied and is well understood.
+Samples can be integrated in existing healthcare laboratory sample transport (blood/urine) schemes and analysed in centralised, accredited (GCP/ISO 15189) laboratories.
+Whilst there are limitations for some labile metabolites, sample stability has been studied and is well understood.

-The disadvantage of the TD-GC/MS approach stems from its poor scalability, when moving to full scale clinical trials, due to the time taken to analyse each individual sample.
+The disadvantage of the TD-GC/MS approach stems from its poor scalability when moving to full scale clinical trials.
+This is due to the time taken to analyse each individual sample.